-The level of the provision has been set on the basis of the information that is currently available, experience of development of similar claims and case law.
+The level of the provision has been set based on the information that is currently available, experience of development of similar claims and case law.
 The most significant assumptions made relate to the level of future claims, the level of future claims settlements and the legal interpretation of insurance policies.
-Whilst the directors consider that the gross provision for claims and the related insurance recoveries are fairly stated on the basis of the information currently available to them, the ultimate liability will vary as a result of subsequent information and events and may result in significant adjustments to the amounts provided.
+Whilst the directors consider that the gross provision for claims and the related insurance recoveries are fairly stated based on the information currently available to them, the ultimate liability will vary as a result of subsequent information and events and may result in significant adjustments to the amounts provided.
 Adjustments to the amounts of provision are reflected in the financial statements for the period in which the adjustments are made.
 The methods used, and the estimates made for IBNR valuation purposes are reviewed regularly.
 The employer's liability class of business is also subject to the emergence of new types of latent claims but no allowance is included for this as at the balance sheet date.
 There are no other judgements and estimates.